academo/kibbe/README.md

 Some kibbe subcommands can use persistent parameters from a configuration file.

 The configuration file should follow the format in [the configuration file example](https://github.com/academo/kibbe/blob/master/kibbe-conf-example)

+### Custom configuration files

+you can generate custom configurations files with kibbe.
+If you specify a section in the configuration file prefixed with `file-[name]` it will create a `[name]` file on the current kibana clone and put the content on it (see the configuration file example)

+This is very useful when you work with git worktrees.

+Note: kibbe only supports top-level configuration files

+## Context manager

+Kibbe makes use of [git worktrees](https://git-scm.com/docs/git-worktree) to manage "contexts".
+Kibbe adds some easy to use commands to switch between git worktrees without having to worry about remembering paths or all git worktree parameters.

+If you use a `~/.kibberc` configuration file, kibbe will pick it up to run elastic and kibana so you don't need to re-configure your elastic, kibana or other configuration files in your git worktrees.
+This make it easier to keep the same configuration across all your worktrees.

+If you want to have a custom configuration on an specific worktree you can create a `.kibberc` in that worktree and kibbe will pick up and merge with the main configuration

 ## Tmux integration